 The more features and complexity a product or service has, the deeper need for thorough documentation.

-When you buy a toothpaste, for instance, you don’t need a user manual to use it.
+When you buy toothpaste, for instance, you don’t need a user manual to use it.
 But when buying something more sophisticated, like business software, just a quick-start manual may not be enough.

 In a way, this is similar to technical writing as a writer will need proper knowledge of the product and industry it operates in.
 Only then he or she will be able to write usable content.

 There are more aspects to writing for the web than simply writing words on a page.
 You need to craft compelling content that will engage readers and compel them to take action.
 The most essential skills expected from a master content writer include:

 - To understand and know more about their target audience.